GuoJieLiu/OCT_fp_reconstruction/README.md

 -|-|-|-|-
 EER | 13.5 | 4.1 | 13.6 | 28.1

+**It can be seen from the results that the use of OCT-based fingerprints have better matching results while faceing in case of low quality and artificial fingerprint matching.
+This also shows that using this reconstruction method can make the fingerprint identification system have better robustness and security.**

 ##### Related reference
 > [1]  M. A. Medina-Pérez, O. Loyola-González, A. E. Gutierrez-Rodríguez, M. García-Borroto, L. Altamirano-Robles, Introducing an experimental framework in c# for ﬁngerprint recognition, in: Mexican Conference on Pattern Recognition, Springer, 2014, pp. 132–141.